Sally-ctrl/COVID-19-Data-Analysis-Project-SQL-Tableau-/README.md

 - **Egypt** — vaccination figures are understated due to reporting gaps: only 4 sparse `total_vaccinations` snapshots exist for the entire window (Jan–Apr 2021).
 - **China** — near-zero percentages come down to an enormous population denominator (~1.4B) combined with strict early lockdowns suppressing case growth.

+Nashville Housing Data Cleaning

+SQL-only data cleaning project on a raw Nashville housing sales dataset — standardizing formats, filling missing values, splitting compound fields, removing duplicates, and dropping unused columns.

+Data

+NashvilleHousing — property sale records including ParcelID, PropertyAddress, SaleDate, SalePrice, OwnerName, OwnerAddress, SoldAsVacant, and related fields.

+Tools

+SQL Server (T-SQL)

+Cleaning Steps

+All queries are in NashvilleQueries.sql.
+Steps performed, in order:

+1. Populate missing PropertyAddress Some rows had a NULL PropertyAddress.
+Since ParcelID uniquely identifies a property, a self-join on ParcelID (excluding a row matching itself via UniqueID) was used to pull the address from another row for the same parcel:

+sql
+UPDATE a
+SET PropertyAddress = ISNULL(a.PropertyAddress, b.PropertyAddress)
+FROM NashvilleHousing a
+JOIN NashvilleHousing b
+    ON a.ParcelID = b.ParcelID
+    AND a.UniqueID <> b.UniqueID

+2. Split PropertyAddress into Address / City PropertyAddress was stored as a single comma-separated string.
+Split into PropertySplitAddress and PropertySplitCity using SUBSTRING + CHARINDEX.

+3. Split OwnerAddress into Address / City / State OwnerAddress had three comma-separated parts.
+Split into OwnerSplitAddress, OwnerSplitCity, OwnerSplitState using PARSENAME (after swapping commas for periods, since PARSENAME only splits on periods).

+4. Standardize SoldAsVacant Added SoldAsVacantText, converting the existing 0/1 bit values into readable 'Yes'/'No' labels via a CASE statement.

+5. Remove duplicate rows Used ROW_NUMBER() OVER (PARTITION BY ParcelID, PropertyAddress, SalePrice, SaleDate, LegalReference ORDER BY UniqueID) inside a CTE to identify exact duplicate sale records (same parcel, address, price, date, and legal reference).
+Rows with row_num > 1 were confirmed, then deleted.

+6. Drop unused columns Removed the original OwnerAddress, TaxDistrict, and PropertyAddress columns after their cleaned/split replacements were created and verified.